Concern in Minneapolis after new fatal shooting by ICE agents

 Photo: Abbie Parr/AP/TT

-ICE agents shot a man several times after they first wrestled him brutally to the sidewalk and then slowly moved away from him, footage from the incident shows.
+ICE agents shot the man several times after they first brutally wrestled him onto a sidewalk, footage from the incident shows.

-The location of the shooting - at a bus stop on a popular restaurant-filled street near downtown Minneapolis - was, according to CBS, "total chaos," where police used large amounts of tear gas to disperse a few hundred protesters.
+The location of the shooting - at a bus stop on a popular restaurant-filled street near downtown Minneapolis - was, according to the television channel CBS, "total chaos" for a few hours, with police using large amounts of tear gas to disperse a few hundred protesters.

 "We are under attack.
 We cannot accept this.
-The world must act," said protester Joy, a woman in her 50s, to CBS.
+The world must act," protester Joy, a woman in her 50s, told CBS.

-All available police officers in the city have been called to duty.
-The protest was also designated an "unlawful assembly," giving police greater authority to act.
+All available police officers in the city were called to duty Saturday.
+The protest at the scene of the shooting has also been designated an "unlawful assembly," giving police greater authority to act.

-Saturday's shooting came the day after large protests against ICE in Minneapolis.
-The day had been designated a day of mourning in Minnesota.
+Saturday's shooting came the day after massive protests against ICE in Minneapolis, where thousands braved bitter cold to demonstrate.
+The day had also been designated a day of mourning in Minnesota.

 Loading related articles...